1. Detoxifies the Body

 4. Helps Clean and Protect Skin, Nails and Teeth

-Since it has natural abrasive qualities and kills parasites, DE is used in many toothpastes, skin exfoliators, polishes and skin scrubs.
-Research suggests that just like other beneficial clays, like bentonite clay, DE dries out harmful toxins and leaves behind clean, smoothed skin.
+Since it has natural abrasive qualities and kills parasites, diatomaceous earth is used in many toothpastes, skin exfoliators, polishes and skin scrubs.
+Research suggests that just like other beneficial clays, like bentonite clay, fossil shell flour dries out harmful toxins and leaves behind clean, smoothed skin.

 It also seems to have anti-aging effects by helping with the use of calcium in forming strong bones, nails and teeth.